unsignedapps/UAFilterableResultsController/README.md

 UAFilterableResultsController also supports searching the data stack for objects.
 You can use `-objectAtIndexPath:` or `-objectWithPrimaryKey:` for locating known objects, or `-indexPathOfObject:` or `-indexPathOfObjectWithPrimaryKey:` for finding the location of the objects within the data stack.

-You can pull the entire data stack with `-data`, or a all objects within the stack using `-allObjects`.
+You can pull the entire data stack with `-data`, or all objects within the stack using `-allObjects`.

 ## Filtering